criticalwebdesign/bad-password-api-starter/README.md

 # Bad Password API

 A password generator that only gives you terrible, regrettable, unacceptable, dreadful, awful, unusable passwords.
-Use the generator via the frontend (click "New password") or connect to the API from your own app.
+Use the generator frontend [bad-password-api.vercel.app](https://bad-password-api.vercel.app/) or connect to the API from your own app to:

 - Get a commonly-used bad password
 - Add parameters to generate a shiny new terrible password